Proposals for 2022 SfN-Sponsored Socials

 - The Chairperson is encouraged to take the initiative in introducing people to one another and ensuring contact between younger and established scientists.
 This hosting role is critical to the success of the event.

-The deadline for creating your proposal is Friday, January 7, 2020 at 5 p.m.
-ET.
 Your proposal should be firm before submitting, meaning that the agreement of the chair and co-chair has already been obtained.
+You are required to note the general theme classification into which the proposal fits best, as well as any potentially cross-cutting themes.
 The site will direct you to provide the following (all character limits include spaces):

 - Contact information (institutions, emails, addresses) for the chair and co-chair